strimzi/proposals/088-watching-multiple-namespaces.md

 ### KafkaTopic

 Create a new `CustomResourceDefinition` to handle topics that are created in namespaces, called `KafkaNamespaceTopic`.
 This CRD will allow the user to create a topic that will be automatically namespaced within Kafka by the Topic Operator.
-It will encode the actual topic name using the Kubernetes namespace the resource resides, and either the `metadata.name` or `spec.topicName` (if defined) of the instance of a `KafkaNamespaceTopic`.
+It will encode the actual topic name using the Kubernetes namespace in which the resource resides, and either the `metadata.name` or `spec.topicName` (if defined) of the instance of a `KafkaNamespaceTopic`.

 `{Kubernetes namespace name}.{metadata.name|spec.topicName}`